pydantic/pydantic/docs/mypy_plugin.md

 * Field with both a `default` and a `default_factory` will result in an error during static checking.
 * The type of the `default` and `default_factory` value must be compatible with the one of the field.

+#### Warn about the use of untyped fields
+* You'll get a mypy error any time you assign a public attribute on a model without annotating its type
+* If your goal is to set a ClassVar, you should explicitly annotate the field using typing.ClassVar

 ### Optional Capabilities:
 #### Prevent the use of required dynamic aliases